scratchfoundation/scratch-paint/README.md

 - Or, to try it out as part of Scratch 3.0, visit [https://preview.scratch.mit.edu/](https://preview.scratch.mit.edu/)

 ### Installation
 It will be easiest if you develop on Mac or Linux.
-If you are using Windows, I recommend using Ubuntu on Windows, which will allow you to use Linux commands on Windows.
+If you are using Windows, Ubuntu on Windows is recommended, which will allow you to use Linux commands on Windows.
 You will need administrator permissions.

 - https://docs.microsoft.com/en-us/windows/wsl/install-win10